allyshaye/256/README.md

 A [2048](https://gabrielecirulli.github.io/2048/) Clone!

 ## languages
-256 was written entirely in Javascript.
-Tests written in Jasmine.
+256 is written entirely in Javascript.
+Tests have provided in the Jasmine framework.

 ## preview (click on image for YouTube video)